daniela-v/Dec2Hex/README.md

 # Dec2Hex
-Maven project for the DevOps course at GCU.
+Maven project for the DevOps course.